Track and Trace for Governments

 Russia

-So far, the programme has covered fur products, medicines, shoes, cigarettes, dairy products, perfumes, tyres, and a few other categories.
+So far, the program has covered fur products, medicines, shoes, cigarettes, dairy products, perfumes, tires, and a few other categories.
 Positive impacts are already evident, with a nine-fold increase in fur coat sales and a significant decrease in counterfeit drug turnover.

 Private Model Examples: Walmart and Amazon